 Dual-use approach as a competitive advantage

-The EU's strategic direction is clear: it strives for an industrial ecosystem that strengthens resilience, preparedness, and innovation capacity, where competitiveness is no longer measured solely by GDP or export growth, but also by the ability to respond to shocks, disruptions, and security threats.
+The EU's strategic direction is clear: it aims for an industrial ecosystem that strengthens resilience, preparedness, and innovation capacity, where competitiveness is no longer measured solely by GDP or export growth, but also by the ability to respond to shocks, disruptions, and security threats.
 This transformation is driven by both external pressures and internal ambitions.

 Integration into the European industrial strategy

-BraveTech EU: Paving the way for intelligent dual-use logistics
+BraveTech EU: Pioneers of intelligent dual-use logistics

 However, significant challenges remain, particularly regarding financing, regulatory harmonization, and technological standardization.
-The initiative should therefore be seen as part of a broader strategy to strengthen European dual-use infrastructure, which requires additional investment and regulatory reforms.
+The initiative should therefore be understood as part of a broader strategy to strengthen European dual-use infrastructure, which requires additional investment and regulatory reforms.

-Our EU and Germany expertise in business development, sales and marketing
+Our EU and German expertise in business development, sales and marketing

-Industry focus: B2B, digitalization (from AI to XR), mechanical engineering, logistics, renewable energies and industry
+Industry focus areas: B2B, digitalization (from AI to XR), mechanical engineering, logistics, renewable energies and industry

-More about it here:
+More information here:

-A topic hub with insights and expertise:
+A thematic hub offering insights and expertise:

-- Knowledge platform on the global and regional economy, innovation and industry-specific trends
+- Knowledge platform covering global and regional economies, innovation and industry-specific trends

-- Collection of analyses, impulses and background information from our focus areas
+- A collection of analyses, insights, and background information from our key areas of focus

 - A place for expertise and information on current developments in business and technology

-- Topic hub for companies that want to learn about markets, digitalization and industry innovations
+- A hub for companies seeking information on markets, digitalization, and industry innovations

-War-proven technology for Europe: What's behind the new BraveTech initiative with Ukraine
+Battle-proven technology for Europe: What's behind the new BraveTech initiative with Ukraine

-Objectives of the initiative
+Objective of the initiative

 - Promoting joint development, testing and deployment projects for new defense solutions.